If you are all out of almond bark (or can’t find any at the store) no worries. There are a few substitutes you can use to make your recipe.

 To better understand how to substitute for almond bark we need to know what it is.
 Almond bark consists of a thin wafer shell that is coated with a layer of chocolate.

 The chocolate can be milk, dark or white depending on your recipe.
 For example, you may need a light colored shell for an almond bark covered pretzel rod.

 You can use candy melts to get the same results as almond bark.
 The only difference is that candy melts tend to be a melted candy whereas almond bark is usually a wafer.

 Candy Melts are readily found at specialty food stores and some grocery stores.
 To melt the candy you will need a double boiler, bowl with water, and microwave safe containers like these.

-You can use white chocolate to get the same results as almond bark.
+You can use white chocolate to get the same results as almond bark so use a 1:1 ratio when subbing it in.
 White chocolate will melt easier so use accordingly.